 One question we hear often is, "What is a living learning community?"
 A living learning community, also called an LLC, is focused on a particular academic major, area of interest, or community characteristic.
-There are 12 living learning communities at USF, each with a unique focus.
+There are many living learning communities at USF, each with a unique focus.
 An LLC is not a building, rather it is a community within a residence hall made up of residents looking for a shared experience.
 An LLC may occupy one area of a hall or span multiple floors.
 Each living learning community is different, and we invite you to explore them all.
 If you choose to apply for an LLC, remember that you will still need to complete a housing application.
+Learn more

 Involvement is a key factor in our students' success.
 Just by living on campus, you are already involved.. because you're here!
 USF students who live on campus for at least one year are more likely to graduate, and sooner, than those who don't.
 There are many different involvement opportunities available.
 The diversity of our student body means that you will get to make connections with peers from across the state and the world.
 There are hundreds of student organizations on campus and events programmed right in the residence halls!
-Our campus doesn't close at 5pm.
 There are involvement opportunities available from early morning through late night, so there is something for everyone.

 College isn't just about academic growth, but your personal growth as well.
 We take student development very seriously.
 This is why all of our professional live-in Residence Life Coordinators hold master's degrees in student development, counseling, or similar-areas.
 We're here for you, and we're ready!